cloudflare/cloudflare-docs/products/zaraz/src/content/user-properties.md

 <ContentColumn>

-# Accessing User Properties
+# Accessing user and system properties

-Cloudflare Zaraz offers system properties that you can use when configuring the dashboard.
+Cloudflare Zaraz offers user and system properties that you can use when configuring the product.
 They are helpful to send data to a third-party tool or to create triggers as they have context about a specific user's browser session and the actions they take on the website.
-Here is a full list of the System properties, how can you access them, and their values:
+Here is a list of user and system properties, how can you access them, and their values:

 </ContentColumn>